W3ndige/rootnetsec.github.io/_posts/2016-09-01-xss-exercises.markdown

 http://192.168.0.12/xss/example9.php#<script>alert("XSs")</script>
 {% endhighlight %}

 <p>Thanks for tuning in!
 It was great challenge, and I'm sure to complete other exercise on Web for Pentester ISO.
-Hopefully there will be more XSS challenges as I'm really enjoying them.
-Stay updated for more and remember... </p>
+Hopefully there will be more XSS challenges as I'm really enjoying them. </p>
-<p>~ Stay safe!</p>